tillgrallert/slides/dh/2020-research-data-management/research-data-management.md

 [^1]: Puhl, Johanna, Peter Andorfer, et al. "Diskussion und Definition eines Research Data LifeCycle Für die Digitalen Geisteswissenschaften." *DARIAH-DE Working Papers 11.* Göttingen: DARIAH-DE, 2015. [urn:nbn:de:gbv:7-dariah-2015-4-4](http://nbn-resolving.de/urn:nbn:de:gbv:7-dariah-2015-4-4).

+>In the context of the humanities and social sciences, digital research data shall be understood as all those sources/ materials and results that were collected, generated, annotated and/or analysed and that can be stored in machine-readable form for the purpose of archiving, referencing and further reuse.

+<cite>My translation</cite>

 ## data are always mediated

 + we access (generate, read) data through different levels